lsst/rubin_sim/README.md

 XXX--need to put instructions for updating the data sets on NCSA.

 XXX--to make changes to the code, checkout a new branch, make edits, push, make a pull request.

+Note when developing after running `pip install -e .`, you can edit the python and run to see the changes.
+However, scripts in the `bin/` directory are coppied to the anaconda `envs/<envname>/bin/` folder, so editing those in place will have no effect.
+To test changes to scripts, re-run `pip install -e .` to re-copy the scripts.